Trout in Virginia

 Source: Virginia Department of Wildlife Resources, Virginia Trout Fishing

-Trout have been stocked in Four Mile Run for a spring fishing event, a seasonal put-and-take fishery.
-A year-round trout population can not be re-established in Four Mile Run because:2
+Trout have been stocked in Four Mile Run for a short put-and-take fishing season in the early Spring.
+The trout last only about six weeks.
+Any not caught by then will struggle to survive in the warming water, which holds less oxygen than the fish require.
+A year-round trout population can not be re-established in Four Mile Run because:5

 ...elevated temperatures and lack of shade from riparian trees and vegetation ensure that trout... that are not caught by local anglers do not survive very long into the heat of the summer.